+[Rule 2 amended in Gazette 21 Feb 2007 p.
+533.]

 3. Certain proceedings excluded

 (1) Subject to the provisions of this Order, these Rules shall have effect in relation to all proceedings in the Supreme Court.

 (2) These Rules shall not have effect in relation to proceedings of the kinds specified in the first column of the following Table (being proceedings in respect of which rules may be made under the enactments specified in the 2nd column of that Table) —